-Did you know it’s really pretty easy to make a yule log?
+Did you know it’s really pretty easy to make a yule log cake?
 My recipe uses boxed cake mix and I’ll give you directions for rolling the cake as well as decorating to look just like a beautiful log.
 But first, you may be wondering…

 What’s the history and origin of the yule log?

-What ingredients are in a Yule log cake?
+What ingredients are in this yule log cake?

 Why is this the best yule log cake recipe?

 Well, I think it’s this one.
 Why?
 Because it’s easy and delicious.
 I’m a big fan of boxed cake mixes because they’re cheap, easy and now you can buy them organic.

 However, I really recommend making your own chocolate frosting if you have time.

 Homemade chocolate buttercream frosting (click for my recipe) is pretty easy to whip up and it’s so amazingly good.